AsyncNinja/article-moving-to-nice-asynchronous-swift-code/PRESENTATION.md

 ---

 >
-> Short explanation of what has happened.
+> *Brief explanation*
 >
-> Call of function `future(executor: ...) { ... }` does two things
+> Call of the `future(executor: ...) { ... }` function does the following:
 >
-> 1. returns `Future<Person?>`
+> 1. Returns `Future<Person?>`
-> 2. asynchronously executes closure on specified *executor*.
-Returning value from the closure will cause future to complete
+> 2. Asynchronously executes a closure using the specified *executor*.
+Returning a value from the closure causes future to be completed.
 >
-> *Executor* is an abstraction that basically describes an object that can execute block,
+> The *executor* is an abstraction that basically describes an object that can execute a block,
-> e.g. `DispatchQueue`, `NSManagedObjectContext` and etc.
+> e.g. `DispatchQueue`, `NSManagedObjectContext`, and so on.
 >
-> So we've dispatched execution of "fetch the person from network" and returned future.
+> So, we've dispatched execution of "fetch the person from the network" and returned the future.
 >

 ---